randix/Pinewood-Derby/README.md

 The observer mode allows:

-- Viewing of the racers.
-- Viewing of the heats.
-- Viewing of the times.
+- Viewing of the
+  - racers,
+  - heats,
+  - times,
-- Viewing of the rankings.
+  - rankings, and the
-- Viewing of the results.
+  - results.
-- Connecting to the computer (e.g., Raspberry Pi) timer server.
+- Connecting to the timer computer (e.g., Raspberry Pi).
-- Getting the race configuration from the Raspberry Pi timer server.
+- Getting the race configuration from the timer computer.

 The administrator mode allows full control of the race data, including

-- Everything that the observer mode can do, plus:
+- Everything that the observer mode can do above, plus:
 - Adding, editing, and deleting groups and racers.
 - Managing the heats of the race, including entering special heats.
 - Editing the resulting times, to allow ignoring false times.
-- Sending the configuration to the computer (e.g., Raspberry Pi) timer server.
+- Sending the configuration to the timer computer (e.g., Raspberry Pi).
 - Start and resume Racing.
 - Start and resume Simulation (for testing).

 ##### Computer (e.g., RaspberryPi) Timer Connection

-This will assume in this section that the computer used is a Raspberry Pi, RPi.
+This assumes in this section that the computer used is a Raspberry Pi, RPi.
 Pretty much any computer may be used to attach to the timer and send the data to the iPhones and/or iPads.
+This document will address setting up on the RPi, which extends to most Linux computers, an Apple Mac computer (MacBook, etc.), and a Microsoft Windows computer.

 The RPi and the iPhones and iPads must be connected to the local WiFi in order to communicate.

 ### Technical Detail

-This section details the workings.
-If you don't understand how the Internet operates, this section is not important.

-The RPi is started and connected to the local WiFi.
+The timer computer is started and connected to the local WiFi.
 This will be discussed below in Installation. the file PIN.txt is edited to create a PIN for the iOS application.
 This ensures that only the race administrator can have access to the administration mode.
-Then the programs (applications) ***PDServer.py*** and ***timer.py*** are started on the timer computer (RPi).
+Then the programs (applications) ***PDServer.py*** and ***timer.py*** are started on the timer computer.

-The RPI has the role of an internet server, the iPads and iPhones communicate with the RPi to fetch data, as well as the administrator informs the RPi of which cars are racing in a given heat.
+The timer computer is connected physically via serial cable to the timer and makes the timing data available over WiFi, the iPads and iPhones communicate with the timer comuter to fetch data, as well as the administrator informs the timer computer of which cars are racing in a given heat.

 ### Installation